 to perform a task carried out in the public interest or in the exercise of official authority vested in us; or

-Information relating to motor insurance policies will be added to the Motor Insurance Database (MID) managed by the Motor Insurers’ Bureau (MIB).
+Where we have contracted with you for this service, we may add Information relating to your motor insurance policies to the Government’s Motor Insurance Database (MID) managed by the Motor Insurers’ Bureau (MIB).
 MID and the data stored on it may be used by Insurers, the Police, DVLA/DVANI, the Insurance Fraud Bureau or other bodies permitted by law for purposes including, but not limited to:

 Electronic Vehicle Licensing;

 Law enforcement (prevention, detection, apprehension and or prosecution of offenders);

 Obtaining information if you are involved in a road traffic accident (either in the UK, the EEA or certain other territories).